Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Introduction

-These higher order terms of the Taylor series expansion are required to study equilibrium properties at increasing temperature~\cite{Dyson1956,Hofmann2011} or in nonequilibrium~\cite{Tupitsyn2008,Yuan2020,Schuckert2018,Takei2019}.
-They describe magnon-magnon interaction~\cite{Radosevic2015}, which renormalize magnon energy and lead to magnon decay over a finite lifetime~\cite{Zhitomirsky2013}.
-For example, Dyson~\cite{Dyson1956} calculated how magnetization of the Heisenberg model of a three-dimensional ferromagnet decays with temperature, $M(T)/M(0)=1 - c_0 T^{3/2} - c_1 T^{5/2} - c_2 T^{7/2} - c_3 T^4 + \mathcal{O}(T^{9/2})$, where $T^{3/2}$ is the so-called Bloch law for noninteracting magnons with parabolic energy-momentum dispersion; second and third term also stem from noninteracting magnons but with nonparabolic dispersion on a discrete lattice; and magnon-magnon interaction starts manifesting at order $T^4$.
+Retaining higher order terms in the Taylor series expansion of Eq.~\eqref{eq:hp} is necessary to study, e.g., equilibrium properties at increasing temperature~\cite{Dyson1956,Hofmann2011,Radosevic2015} or nonequilibrium dynamics~\cite{Tupitsyn2008,Yuan2020,Schuckert2018,Takei2019}.
+For example, Dyson~\cite{Dyson1956} calculated how magnetization of the Heisenberg model of a three-dimensional ferromagnet decays with temperature, $M(T)/M(0)=1 - c_0 T^{3/2} - c_1 T^{5/2} - c_2 T^{7/2} - c_3 T^4 + \mathcal{O}(T^{9/2})$, where $T^{3/2}$ is the so-called Bloch law for noninteracting magnons with parabolic energy-momentum dispersion; second and third term also stem from noninteracting magnons but with nonparabolic dispersion on a discrete lattice; and magnon-magnon interactions start manifesting at order $T^4$.
 Such calculations require many-body perturbation theory (MBPT)~\cite{Stefanucci2013,Schlunzen2020} which is most easily formulated in terms of bosonic or fermionic operators.
-For such operators, the Wick theorem~\cite{Leeuwen2012} for their averages over the noninteracting system makes it possible to expand properties of the interacting system into the Feynman diagrammatic series of perturbation order $\mathcal{O}(g^n)$ ($g$ is the parameter of many-body interaction strength).
+For such operators, the Wick theorem~\cite{Leeuwen2012} for their averages over the noninteracting system makes it possible to expand properties of the interacting system into the Feynman diagrammatic series of perturbation order $\mathcal{O}(g^n)$ where $g$ is the strength of fermion-boson interaction.
 On the other hand, spin operators which commute on different sites and anticommute on the same site are neither fermionic nor bosonic operators, and there is no Wick theorem for spin operators.